Skip to content

 This page maps Wardian's major capabilities to their detailed guides.

-• Left control rail for spawning, commands, workflows, explorer, and settings
+• Left control rail for spawning, commands, workflows, Explorer, and settings

 • Queue tab for unread agent completions and workflow outcomes